-August 1: Last day to request an AV ballot (must be voted in person at City Hall), AND Last day to spoil an AV ballot (by 10am)
+November 7: Last day to request an AV ballot (must be voted in person at City Hall), AND Last day to spoil an AV ballot

 The Michigan Voter Information Center (MVIC) is a central site for all your voter needs.